Thomas Culpeper: Downfall and execution

 The Queen was portrayed as having seduced Culpeper at Chenies Palace in Buckinghamshire.
-With testimony given of private meetings at Hatfield House in Hertfordshire, and during the royal progress to the north of England in the summer of 1541, his fate was sealed.
+With testimony given of private meetings at Hatfield House in Hertfordshire, and during the royal progress to the north of England, his fate was sealed.

 Under interrogation, Culpeper admitted to intending to have sexual relations with Catherine and that she intended to sleep with him.
 Lady Rochford, however, stated in her interrogation that she believed that Culpeper had "known the Queen carnally."

 Both Culpeper and Dereham were found guilty and sentenced to death.
 They were both to be hanged, drawn and quartered.
 Both men pleaded for mercy; Culpeper, presumably because of his former closeness to the King, received a commuted sentence of simple beheading.
-Dereham received no such mercy.
+Dereham did not.

-Culpeper was executed along with Dereham at Tyburn on 10 December 1541, and their heads were put on display on London Bridge.
+Culpeper was executed along with Dereham at Tyburn on 10 December 1541, aged approximately 27.
+Their heads were put on display on London Bridge.
 Culpeper was buried at St Sepulchre-without-Newgate church in London.
-Queen Catherine Howard and Lady Rochford were both executed on 13 February 1542, and were buried in the Church of St Peter ad Vincula, within the Tower of London.
+Queen Catherine and Lady Rochford were both executed on 13 February 1542, and were buried in the Church of St Peter ad Vincula, within the Tower of London.

 Portrayal

-Culpepper is referenced in nearly all biographies of Henry VIII and Catherine Howard.
+Culpeper is referenced in nearly all biographies of Henry VIII and Catherine Howard.
 He is less well-represented in popular fiction, where he is often unrepresented except for his relationship with Catherine.
-He is portrayed in several plays and several writings, always closely associated with Catherine.